Chart Color Schemes

 Claremont features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 60.7% of all households, including 23.7% couples with children, 26.7% couples without children, and 9.1% single parent families.
-Non-family households comprise the remaining 39.3%, with lone person households at 35.3% and group households comprising 4.0%.
+Non-family households account for the remaining 39.3%, with lone person households at 35.3% and group households comprising 4.0%.
 The median household size is 2.2 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households